julioalex-rezende/ccf-app-samples/banking-app/test/developer_getstarted.md

 ### Testing: Using Virtual docker container

-When you build and run the docker file "ccf_app_js.virtual", it is only starting a CCF network with one node and one member you need to make the following governance steps to deploy your application and open the network for users to access the endpoints. all the governance steps is done using proposal submit and vote process (all these steps can be done in one proposal)
+When you build and run the docker file "ccf_app_js.virtual", it is only starting a CCF network with one node and one member you need to make the following governance steps to deploy your application and open the network for users to access your endpoints. all the governance steps is done using proposal submit and vote process (all these steps can be done in one proposal)
 - Activate the member
-- Add users
+- Add users (proposal)
-- Deploy the application
+- Deploy the application (proposal)
-- Open the network for users
+- Open the network for users (proposal)